rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 Holding <a target="_blank" href="https://resources.eahub.org/events/social/">social events</a> is one method.
 It can be inspiring for newly engaged group members to meet with people who have taken actions based on EA principles.

-You can foster connections on a smaller scale through one-on-one or small-group conversations between people with similar interests or backgrounds.
+You can foster connections on a smaller scale through creating opportunities for one-on-one or small-group conversations between people with similar interests or backgrounds.
 You could suggest topics such as cause prioritisation, ethics, career paths, or cause-areas to help the conversation along.

 ## Retreats
 <a target="_blank" href="https://resources.eahub.org/events/retreats/">Retreats</a> involve community members gathering for two or more days, usually out of the city.
 The activities vary from social activities, career planning, intensive workshops, and working on projects.
 Retreats are time-consuming to organise but usually have excellent feedback from attendees and have been the turning point in many people’s EA journeys.